ci-blox/wpci-sessions/readme.txt

 == Troubleshooting ==

 If you see an error like "Fatal error: session_start(): Failed to initialize storage module: user (path: ) in .../code/wp-content/plugins/plugin-that-uses-sessions/example.php on line 2" you likely have a plugin in the mu-plugins directory that is instantiating a session prior to this plugin loading.
-To fix, you will need to deactivate this plugin and instead load it via an mu-plugin that loads first, e.g. create an mu-plugin called 00.php and add a line in it to include the wp-native-php-sessions/pantheon-sessions.php file and the problem should disappear.
+To fix, you will need to deactivate this plugin and instead load it via an mu-plugin that loads first, e.g. create an mu-plugin called 00.php and add a line in it to include the wp-native-php-sessions/wpci-sessions.php file and the problem should disappear.

 == Changelog ==

 = 0.5 =
 * Compatibility with PHP 7.
-* Adds `pantheon_session_expiration` filter to modify session expiration value.
+* Adds `wpci_session_expiration` filter to modify session expiration value.

 = 0.4 =
 * Adjustment to `session_id()` behavior for wider compatibility